Christel Truglia: Political career

 Truglia was elected into office as a state representative in 1988, where she remained undefeated during elections for the two decades during which she held office.
 As a state representative, Christel was appointed to be the assistant Majority Leader.
-Truglia was also places on several legislative committees such as the Appropriations Committee, Human Services Committee, and the Select Committee on Children.
+Truglia was also placed on several legislative committees such as the Appropriations Committee, Human Services Committee, and the Select Committee on Children.

 Community service

 Truglia's work centered heavily, but did not exclusively include, children.
 In 1996, Christel founded the Truglia Thumbelina Fund in efforts of helping children in Stamford.
 She also established a toy closet in 2005 called "David's Treasure Tree Toy Closet" (in memory of a boy named David who died of leukemia at a young age) for children who visit Stamford Hospital in Stamford, Connecticut.